Sheenam3/ebpfBox/README.md

 # ebpfBox
-For better understanding of bcc, ebpf tools in a simplest way, with the simplest program.
+For better understanding of bcc, ebpf tools in a simple way, with the simplest program.
 Get thread ids, latencies, syscalls, file reads and relations among members and much more we can do with ebpf.